-The question that comes up for most clients at the beginning of implementation of a CMMS system is ‘what do I do first?’
-There are a lot of critical problems to solve from a maintenance and reliability standpoint, which is what the systems are designed to help organizations manage.
+The question that comes up for most clients at the beginning of a CMMS software implementation is ‘what do I do first?’
+There are a lot of critical problems to solve from a maintenance and reliability standpoint, which is what the systems are designed to help businesses manage.
 Some typical components and areas of functionality in a system may include, but are not limited to:

 - Spare Parts

 - Predictive Maintenance